SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

 }

 ```

+To ensure that **element.xml** file is taken into account while the solution is being packaged, default scaffolding has added needed configuration to define a Feature Framework feature definition for the solution package.

 ## Deploy the field to SharePoint Online and host JavaScript from local host
 Now you are ready to deploy the solution to a SharePoint site and to get the field association automatically included in a field.